By Jibility Co-Founder Chuen Seet

 As we strive to meet our goals, the theory of constraints gives us a great thinking model that is complemented by a concrete approach like capability-based planning.
 Combining them helps us to secure clarity around why we need change; a systematic approach that is simple and consistent; a holistic approach to ensure coverage; a perspective to prioritize; and a plan that is easy to communicate.
 All of these elements are key if we hope to do more with less.

-Your Tool for Creating a Strategic Roadmap
+Your Free Tool for Creating a Strategic Roadmap

 The above conceptual strategic roadmap image was created in Jibility, following the six Jibility Steps®.
-Following these steps in the app enables you to efficiently apply a capability-based planning approach to the development of your own strategic roadmap than will help you focus, so you can achieve more with less.
+Following these steps in the app enables you to efficiently apply a capability-based planning approach to the development of your own strategic roadmap that will help you focus, so you can achieve more with less.